Chinese search giant Baidu launching blockchain based Space Game

 The elements – much like token rewards generated by a blockchain – will at first be accessible through airdrops, according to the game’s official website.
 As users gather more elements, they will be able to develop their own planet.
 As the planet grows, it will increase its gravity to soak up yet more elements leading to the unlocking of additional features.

-The Blockchain game by Baidu will train users in the functions of a blockchain while operating as a game in which features are unlocked step by step.
+Baidu’s blockchain game will train users in blockchain functions while operating as a game that unlocks features step by step.

 Blockchain-based games are not new to the crypto space.
 Ethereum’s CryptoKitties, a digital kitten collectibles game, made more than $12 mln in sales last December.